 Sec.
-10. Reversion, Closure, and Transfer of Balances of Special Accounts, Fiduciary or Trust Funds, Revolving Funds, and Unauthorized Accounts.
-Departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs are mandated to close and revert all balances of Special Accounts, Fiduciary or Trust Funds, and Revolving Funds to the General Fund in any of the following instances: (i) when there is no legal basis for its creation; (ii) when their terms have expired; or (iii) when they are no longer necessary for the attainment of the purposes for which said funds were established.
+11. Reversion, Closure, and Transfer of Balances of Special Accounts, Fiduciary or Trust Funds, Revolving Funds, and Unauthorized Accounts.
+Executive agencies, such as, but not limited to, departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy, SUCs, and GOCCs shall immediately assess the status of all Special Accounts, Fiduciary or Trust Funds, and Revolving Funds and submit assessment reports to the Permanent Committee within ninety (90) days from the issuance of the guidelines for the purpose.

+The agency shall, based on its assessment, close and revert all balances of Special Accounts, Fiduciary or Trust Funds, and Revolving Funds to the General Fund in any of the following instances: (i) when there is no legal basis for its creation; (ii) when their terms have expired; (iii) when they are no longer necessary for the attainment of the purposes for which said funds were established; (iv) when their purpose is duplicative or unnecessarily overlaps with the purposes of other funds; (v) when their purposes are fulfilled or accomplished; (vi) when they have remained dormant for an unreasonable length of time; or (vii) when their purposes are funded under this Act.

-In case an agency fails or refuses to implement such closure, reversion or transfer, the Permanent Committee may recommend for approval of the President the closure, reversion or transfer of Special Accounts, Fiduciary or Trust Funds, Revolving Funds and Unauthorized Accounts, as the case may be, on any applicable grounds, to wit: (i) in the cases above-mentioned; (ii) when used in violation of the rules and regulations issued by the Permanent Committee; (iii) when they have remained dormant for an unreasonable length of time; or (iv) when needed by the General Fund in times of emergency.
+In case an agency fails or refuses to implement such closure, reversion or transfer, the Permanent Committee may recommend for approval of the President the closure, reversion or transfer of Special Accounts, Fiduciary or Trust Funds, Revolving Funds and Unauthorized Accounts, as the case may be, on any applicable grounds, to wit: (i) in the cases above-mentioned; (ii) when used in violation of the rules and regulations issued by the Permanent Committee; or (iii) when needed by the General Fund in times of emergency.